 Research on Ethics

-Examples of future research projects might include: an integrated theory of ethical behavior; impact studies of corporate social responsibility programs; developing and validating instruments for measuring ethical behavior in organizations; and the relationship between ethical behavior and organizational culture, conflict management, and individual courage.
+Beginning in 2014, the Ukleja Center will be offering annual grants to support faculty ethics research and contributions to the body of knowledge.
+CSULB faculty members will be invited to apply for ethics research stipends each spring.
+Faculty members can apply here.
+Examples of research projects might include: impact studies of corporate social responsibility programs; developing and validating instruments for measuring ethical behavior in organizations; and the relationship between ethical behavior and organizational culture, conflict management, and individual courage.

-In addition, the Ukleja Center has established a partnership with the Long Beach Business Journal, which has featured a number of articles on ethics.
-CSULB faculty, members of the Ukleja Center's Governing Council, and local community leaders are invited to submit articles for the series.
+The Ukleja Center has a partnership with the Long Beach Business Journal, which has featured a number of articles on ethics.
+CSULB faculty, Governing Council members, and local community leaders are invited to submit articles for the series.

 For more information about any of the center's research initiatives, please contact Dr. Brenda Freshman, Director of Research.